filoozom/xdc-uniswap-v3/README.md

 # XDSwap

 XDSwap is a Uniswap fork deployed to XDC mainnet.
+Due to lack of time and a late start, I wasn't able to finalize the deployment of the Uniswap interface.

 ## Infrastructure